Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 1. Links to other blog posts (e.g. `./building-this-blog-02-spa-routing.md`) triggered full page navigation instead of SPA routing.
 This worked in development (Vite handles SPA routing), but failed on GitHub Pages because it doesn't support client-side routing.
 2. Links to sections (same-post or cross-post, hash fragments like `#this-blogs-tech-choices`) within blog posts weren't being indexed or handled in any way, thus didn't work locally or on GitHub Pages.
+3. After initially resolving the section link problem, the scrolling was a little off.
+Basically the header and topic bar were covering the section title.

 _Solution_: